robiul99siyam/NewGoribGadget/README.md

 * Recommendations: Receive personalized recommendations based on your preferences and browsing history.
 * Deal Alerts: Get notified about special deals, discounts, and promotions on your favorite gadgets.

+## Installation
+* Install the necessary dependencies using python,django rest framework install.
+* Run the application using py manage.py runserver localhost

+## Contributing

+We welcome contributions from the community to improve the Gadget Purchase Assistant.
+If you'd like to contribute, please follow these steps:

+* Fork the repository.
+* Create a new branch for your feature or bug fix.
+* Make your changes and submit a pull request.

+Feel free to customize this template with specific details about your gadget purchase project.
+Happy coding!